-- 1. Demonstrate technical mastery of the core chemical engineering disciplines of thermodynamics, transport phenomena, and chemical reaction engineering. - Conduct original research in chemical engineering and related fields by assembling a body of new knowledge that advances the field, to achieve significant research objectives. - 3.
+- 1. Demonstrate technical mastery of the core chemical engineering disciplines of thermodynamics, transport phenomena, and chemical reaction engineering. - Conduct research in chemical engineering and related fields by applying chemical engineering principles to develop solutions to complex engineering problems. - 3.
 Maintain high standards of scholarly excellence and responsible research conduct. - Competently and professionally communicate their research in both written and oral forms. - 5.
-Effectively contribute to a broader research endeavor by directly collaborating with other scientists and engineers, or by conducting and communicating their work in such a way that their individual contributions are readily assimilated with the work of other researchers in their field and related fields.
+Effectively contribute to a broader research endeavor by directly collaborating with other scientists and engineers or by conducting and communicating their work in such a way that their individual contributions are readily assimilated with the work of other researchers in their field and related fields.